ericalexanderorg/SecurityBreach/README.md

 # SecurityBreach
 Crowd sourced catalog of security breaches.
-[Join us on Slack](https://join.slack.com/t/securitybreach/shared_invite/enQtNzk1ODA5MDk5NzE0LTAwODQxMDZkNzAxM2FmZDc2ZGJjN2ZiMmUwOGY2MmI2Y2Q0Y2U3ODhiZTFkMmYzN2JlNjExMDAzM2EyMGI2YjE)

 View the data through the UI: https://ericalexander.org/SecurityBreach

-View the JSON data directly: https://raw.githubusercontent.com/ericalexanderorg/SecurityBreach/master/UI/v1/src/dataProvider/security-breach-v1.json
+View the JSON data directly: https://github.com/ericalexanderorg/SecurityBreach/tree/master/DATA/BREACHES/V1

 ## Why?
 Defensive security starts with situational awareness, it's the first two stages of the OODA Loop.
 If you have no situational awareness about what's happening in the real world, then you're likely to be chasing your tail and/or the latest security marketing FUD.